Vrashali23/resume-builder/README.md

 ---

-Installation
+## Installation

-Clone the repository:
+1.Clone the repository:
 git clone https://github.com/Vrashali23/resume-builder.git

-Navigate to the project directory:
+2.Navigate to the project directory: cd resume-builder

-cd resume-builder

-Install dependencies:
+3.Install dependencies:
 npm install

-Run the development server:
+4.Run the development server:
 npm run dev
 Open http://localhost:3000
  in your browser.

-Usage
+## Usage
 Add your personal info, education, experience, and skills.
 Auto-generate the summary if you leave it blank.
 Preview your resume live in the Summary Preview card.
 Click Download Summary to save it as a .txt file.
 Click Save Resume to persist data via the backend API.

-Technologies Used
+## Technologies Used

-Next.js – React framework for server-side rendering

-React – Frontend UI library
+Next.js – React framework for server-side rendering React – Frontend UI library

-Tailwind CSS – Utility-first CSS framework for styling

-UUID – For generating unique resume IDs
+Tailwind CSS – Utility-first CSS framework for styling UUID – For generating unique resume IDs

-License

-This project is open-source and available under the MIT License .